milanvdmaaten/portfolio/content/blog/npo/index.md

       ∙ Explore: All content outside your current bubble.\

-      ∙ Live: A tv guide which immediately throws you back in the last channel you've been watching.
+      ∙ Live: A tv guide which instantly throws you back in the last channel you've been watching.
   - type: imagesBlock
     size: small
     carrousel: false